vlaminckaxel/opinionated-whisper/README.md

 ```

 ## Explore Further
-Feel free to experiment with other instrumental tracks and share your findings with us.
+Feel free to experiment with other tracks and share your findings with us.
 We'd love to hear what the Whisper model has to say about your favorite songs!
 ```bash
 python whisper_youtube_transcriber.py "<URL>"
 ```